 Reviewed by Mike G

 If there was a moment in time that confirmed Philip Glass was hip to audiences well outside the modern classical and avant-garde scenes that spawned him, it was his hilarious lampooning in the animated TV comedy South Park in 1999.
 Glass appeared as the conductor of an absurd non-denominational Christmas pageant, staged after the town fathers decided they had to put on a show that didn't offend any one group or religion.
-The pageant itself appeared to be a parody of Glass' strange and exhausting contemporary opera Einstein On The Beach (1976).
+The pageant itself was a parody of Glass' strange and exhausting contemporary opera Einstein On The Beach (1976).

 But enough of the pop culture references.
 Glass is the best known member from a founding school of American composers known as the minimalists, the others including Terry Riley, Steve Reich and the seldom heard La Monte Young.
 Of the four, Glass’s music has been the most commercially successful and it's often surprisingly accessible; typically being a tapestry of pulsing, repetitive phrases combined with fairly simple melodies.
-His film soundtracks have graced scores of American films from the 80's onwards and his quasi-classical sound is as conspicuous in film today as the music of Michael Nyman or Thomas Newman.
+His film soundtracks have graced scores of American films from the 80's onward and his quasi-classical sound is as conspicuous in film today as the music of Michael Nyman or Thomas Newman.
 Glass himself shies from the minimalism tag, preferring to describe his work as "music with repetitive patterns".

 Whatever you call it, the relevance and influence of Glass and his classical minimalist peers extends way beyond their own sphere.
 While it is true that most music is based to some degree on repetition, the ideas that informed minimalism give repetition a profound new meaning.
 After you listen to the likes of Philip Glass, that Brian Eno or Kraftwerk album may never sound the same again.
+And the fact that his music used to upset, and even continues to upset, music academics is perhaps the surest sign that his work is worthy and important.
+In his lucid and enlightening memoir Words Without Music (2015), Glass recalls the signs he saw on notice boards at music conservatories in the 70's whenever his ensemble had concert dates there; under no circumstances, said the signs, were music students required to attend.
+This, from some of the same academics who thought Schoenberg and the Serialist movement's hideous mangling of tonality was a mark of genius.